sbormann/ioBroker.iqontrol/README.md

 # Changelog

+### 0.1.11 (2019-08-26)
+* (Sebastian Bormann) Bugfix for chrome opacity transition bug.
+* (Sebastian Bormann) Added placeholder for default values for text inputs on options page.
+* (Sebastian Bormann) Added placeholder for default icon and blank icon to device options.
+* (Sebastian Bormann) Extended thermostat CONTROL_MODE by type switch.
+* (Sebastian Bormann) Fixed crash when using thermostat with setpoint an non homematic-devices.
+* (Sebastian Bormann) Added min and max to custom dialog.
+* (Sebastian Bormann) Now you can set none as a devices background image for active devices (formerly this was copied from inactive devices for backward-compatibility-reasons).

 ### 0.1.10 (2019-08-20)
 * (Sebastian Bormann) You can now define different units if value is zero or if value is one in custom dialog.
 * (Sebastian Bormann) When changing an image via the new drop-down, save button will be activated now.